 - Find your best ambassadors in your office to funnel leads to you.

 - Don’t take budgets for granted.
 Ensure you know what they must spend and how much wiggle room they have before presenting your proposal.

 - Don’t spend time listening to other reps whining about the economy.

 - Re-work databases from those reps that fall away.
 There is business to be found that was not allowed to surface.

 - Find more efficiencies through technology and resources.
-You might need to work harder or have more conversations and keep improving, it will pay off now and down the road when the economy picks up.
+You might need to work harder, have more conversations, and keep improving; it will pay off now and down the road when the economy picks up.

 - Get creative with the finance packages you can offer.
 Little tweaks can make or break the deal.

 Anyone can have a great year when the economy is growing, but true champions find a way to win when circumstances are less favorable.
 Don’t Be Denied.

 Have you walked into a selling situation where the prospects seem entirely sold on another vendor or approach and show little interest in hearing about your solution?
 Sometimes it might feel as if they are defending their preference as a protection from hearing something new.
 Let’s say they like apples, and you are selling mangos.
 Apples might be a good solution for them, but the mangos you represent are better.
 How can you help your prospect disconnect from their love of apples and be open and begin to focus on mangos?